Sell from home · For home bakers & cooks

 You stay in controlAccept or decline every request before it’s final.

 List what you already make or stock.
-Set how far you're willing to walk or drive, and decide which orders fit your day — not the other way around.
+Set how far you’re willing to walk or drive, and decide which orders fit your day.

 Drinks & snacksFor last-minute cravings and study sessions.